 Watch our video to get the lowdown on how to choose a new cooker that's right for you.

-Our interactive tool will walk you through the features you need to consider when buying a freestanding cooker – to help you decide which ones are essential and which you can live without.
+Our interactive tool will walk you through the features you need to consider when buying a freestanding cooker, to help you decide which ones are essential and which you can live without.

-While gas is cheaper to cook with, but cooking costs have a relatively small impact on most people's household energy bills.
+While gas is cheaper to cook with, cooking costs have a relatively small impact on most people's household energy bills.

 There are occasions when conventional heat – top and bottom heat without a fan – is an advantage, and if you get a cooker with a double oven, you'll usually get one conventional oven and one with a fan.

 These have an electric oven and electric induction hob.
 Induction hobs heat food quickly, and the hob zones themselves don’t get hot during cooking, which makes them more efficient.
 But you’ll need iron-based pans, such as stainless steel, which can be an extra expense.

 All-gas cookers are the cheapest to cook with, and gas hobs are usually more responsive than electric ceramic hobs.
 However, oven cooking results are often less uniform than electric.